 Before you buy, consider how the car seats interact with each other.
 While the seats you like may be narrow, make sure they work side-by-side to fit your needs.
 For example, does a rear-facing infant seat fit between two front-facing convertible seats?
 The seats must all work well together for the seats to fit.

 Another consideration is whether your booster seat child can reach the seatbelt buckle to latch it.
-Does the other child safety seats block the seat belt?
+Do the other child safety seats block the seat belt?
 If so, you may need to opt for a booster seat that includes a harness.